KMKnation/Computer-Pointer-Controller/README.md

 -ge| Mandatory | Path to .xml file of Gaze Estimation model.
 -i| Mandatory | Path to video file or enter cam for webcam -it| Mandatory | Provide the source of video frames.
--debug  | Mandatory | To debug each model's output visually, type the model name with comma seperated after --debug -ld | Mandatory | linker libraries if have any
+-debug  | Optional | To debug each model's output visually, type the model name with comma seperated after --debug -ld | Optional | linker libraries if have any
--d | Mandatory | Provide the target device:
+-d | Optional | Provide the target device:

 ## Benchmarks